mmarkin/EdgeLit_NTP_Clock/README.md

 Several types of displays can be used:
 NixieCron made by Led-Genial (any type, S, M, or L)
 EleksTube made by EleksMaker (original version only, not the newer IPS version)
-Lixie made by Lixie Labs
+Lixie made by Lixie Labs (original and Lixie II)

 NixieCron displays are available from Led-Genial in Germany, https://www.led-genial.de/LED-Nixie.
 This is the recommended way to go considering how hard it is to get the other two types.
 Here is a picture of a clock that uses NixieCron "M" displays running this firmware set for a Nixie tube simulation.